Varronia bellonis: Conservation

 This species is under constant threat from habitat destruction and modification, forest management practices, and restricted distribution.
-For example, in 1994 eighty-two percent of the individuals known to exist in the Rıo Abajo Commonwealth Forest were removed from the forest for the construction of a highway.
+For example, in 1994, 82 percent of the individuals known to exist in the Rıo Abajo Commonwealth Forest were removed from the forest for the construction of a highway.
 In 1995, an additional twenty plants were destroyed by clearing for road reconstruction.
 This habitat destruction in combination with the requirement for adequate numbers of both male and female plants in a viable population are limiting factors for the species.
 In an effort to help limit potential threats to the species, it was placed on the endangered species list in order to protect viable habitat as well as ascertain money for research.

 Recovery recommendations

 Improving the protection and Safeguarding of the remaining population will help maintain the species range and size of the current population as well as ensure the population can grow.
 Special attention should be given to individual plants alongside roads and trails because roadside vegetation management (like brush cutting) could readily extinguish these populations.

 Improving propagation and reintroduction efforts can also help deter the decline of the species.
-Unfortunately, these tactics are dependent on a number of factors.
+However, these tactics are dependent on a number of factors.
 Seed sources and availability, seed collection and storage techniques, propagation methods and rearing duration, and the number of individuals to be reintroduced all play a role in the effectiveness of reintroduction efforts.
 Locations within and around the towns of Maricao as well as in Río Abajo, Susúa, and Ciales should provide suitable habitats for reintroduction.
 This is evident by the fact that these areas make up much of the species' original habitat range.

-Despite protected status as an endangered species, V. bellonis could, unfortunately, become extinct in the near future.
+Despite protected status as an endangered species, V. bellonis could become extinct in the near future.
 Upgrading the status of the species to critically endangered could aid updated recovery plans in protecting the species.